 CBERS-2 Satellite Sensor (20m)

 The CBERS-2 satellite sensor identical to CBERS-1 Program was born from a partnership between Brazil and China in the space technical scientific segment.
 CBERS-1 was launched successfully on October 21, 2003 from the Taiyuan Satellite Launch Center in China.

 CBERS Satellite Sensor (20m)

 (Image Copyright © China Brazil Earth Resources Satellite/INPE)

-Satellite imagery from CBERS-2 satellite is used for deforestation and fire control in the Amazon Region, monitoring water resources and urban growth, soil occupation, education and several other.
+Satellite imagery from CBERS-2 satellite is used for deforestation and fire control in the Amazon Region, monitoring water resources and urban growth, soil occupation, education and several other applications.
 One important application is the hydrological basin monitoring by the ANA and SIVAM platform networks, which provides Brazilian river and rain data.

 The unique characteristics of CBERS-2 are its multi-sensor payloads with different spatial and spectral resolution capabilities and frequencies from each camera allowing for various mapping applications including: